 But like this, that’s why we all were successful, if it is about knowledge, but we also had good education, I’m mentioning it again, they taught us to love people in school.
 You know what they say, they don’t say it, but it probably is the same with you, because when we talked at that time with friends, Albanians, Turkish and so on, we all had the same thoughts, we said, “God created people to be loved, and things to be used.”
 Unfortunately, the system has changed now and people love things and use people to gain those things.
 This is a tragedy.
 Back then we were educated like that and we were happy, all of us.

-Anita Susuri: Do you remember the first time you travelled, for example out of the village, in Prishtina or somewhere else?
+Anita Susuri: Do you remember the first time you traveled, for example out of the village, in Pristina or somewhere else?

-Anita Susuri: School then, did you come to Prishtina to…
+Anita Susuri: School then, did you come to Pristina to…